Control a Custom Robot Simulation

 Gripper

-Another example of defining the command interface of a joint is that we can make one joint simpli mimic another e.g. for a gripper where both fingers are supposed to move together:
+Another example of defining the command interface of a joint is that we can make one joint simply mimic another e.g. for a gripper where both fingers are supposed to move together:

 <joint name="gripper_finger_left_joint">